Researchers around the world are looking at better ways to diagnose and treat rare cancers.

 - rare brain tumours

-The IRCI design trials that involve several countries, including the UK.
+The IRCI designs trials that involve several countries, including the UK.
 This means that more people will be available to enter the trials.

 Research into genomics